 After the iPhone restarts, plug it back into the computer and check to see if it is detected in iTunes.

-Your PC, like the iPhone, may be plagued with frozen programs and software issues that might be causing iTunes doesn’t recognize iPhone.
+Your PC may also be plagued with frozen programs and software issues that might be causing iTunes doesn’t recognize iPhone.
 Here we suggest restarting your computer and trying.
 To do so:

 After the computer restarts, launch iTunes and connect the iPhone to the computer’s USB port and see if it works.
 If not, try the next method.